darsaveli/Bootstrap5/README.md

 <br>
 ___

-- The most popular HTML, CSS, adn JS framework for developing responsive, mobile first projects on the web: https://getbootstrap.com/
+- The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web: https://getbootstrap.com/
 To get started https://getbootstrap.com/docs/5.0/getting-started/introduction/
 ___